+It is the policy of this District that its members strive to attain the highest professional standard of conduct and discharge their duties in a courteous and professional manner.
 All members should be governed by the ordinary and reasonable rules of behavior observed by law-abiding and self-respecting citizens, and should conduct themselves at all times in such manner as to reflect favorably on the District.
 Conduct unbecoming of a member shall include that which discredits the District or the person as a member of the District or which impairs the operation or efficiency of the District or its members.
+Members should be courteous and respectful in their relations with all members of the District and the public.